yesiamrocks/cssanimation.io/reference/cssanimation-reference.md

 - `ca__fx-horizontalShake` — Shakes left and right repeatedly
 - `ca__fx-hu__hu__` — Comical fast shake like a cartoon ‘shiver’ or giggle

-## Letter Movement & Reveal
-- `ca__fx-leMovingBackFromLeft` — Each letter moves in from the left while appearing farther back
-- `ca__fx-leMovingBackFromRight` — Each letter moves in from the right with distant motion

 ## Core Animation Classes (Ungrouped)
 - `ca__fx-blurIn`
 - `ca__fx-blurInFromBottom`